scrapy/scrapy/docs/topics/items.rst

 To define common output data format Scrapy provides the :class:`Item` class.
 :class:`Item` objects are simple containers used to collect the scraped data.
-They provide a `dictionary-like`_ API with a convenient syntax for declaring their available fields.
+They provide a :class:`dict` like API with a convenient syntax for declaring their available fields.

 Various Scrapy components use extra information provided by Items: